Sunday, September 12, 2021

 (Continued from Part Three)

 The long feud between Felder and Frey finally reached a climax on July 31, 1980 in Long Beach, California.
-The group had agreed to perform as a benefit to California Senator Alan Cranston in his bid for reelection.
+The group had agreed to perform as a benefit for California Senator Alan Cranston in his bid for reelection.
 When Cranston's wife thanked them prior to the show, Felder committed a major faux paus in reply saying, with the other members of the band present, "You're welcome....I guess."

 Frey and Felder spent the entire set threatening each other, and although they never made a public pronouncement, this was for all purposes the end of the group, at least for a very long time.
 Frey left the Eagles and stayed in Los Angeles, while the rest of the group mixed the album Eagles Live in Miami, Florida, leading Szymczyk to remark, "We were fixing three-part harmonies courtesy of Federal Express."